-In 2016, it was estimated that over 40 * of the UK population share their lives with a pet.
-So it comes as no surprise that more and more of us are taking our dogs .
-So – in plenty of time to book that summer break – here’s the Lintbells guide on how to travel with a dog or cat.
-With a little bit of planning and prep, you’ll be making some amazing memories for all the family…
+In 2016, it was estimated that over 40% of the UK population share their lives with a pet.* It comes as no surprise then, that increasing numbers of us are holidaying with our furry friends in tow.
+It only takes a little bit of extra planning and prep to ensure that everyone enjoys a happy holiday, so here’s the Lintbells guide on how to travel with a dog or cat.

 Practically speaking, there are a few things to consider before your pet joins you on holiday.
 Where can you go?
 How will you get there?
-Can you find accommodation that welcomes pets?
-And will a happy holiday for your pet be good fun for people, too?
-Let’s take a look at the considerations one by one...
+Will your preferred accommodation welcome pets?
+And, will a happy holiday for your pet be good fun for people too?
+Let’s take a look at these considerations one by one:

-Travelling with pets is much easier than it used to be.
-With more and more pet friendly holiday cottages, campsites and even hotels welcoming furry friends, a UK-staycation is a great option if you don’t want to wave goodbye to your furry family member.
-And thanks to the Pet Passport scheme, travelling overseas is more possible than ever before, too.
+Travelling with pets is far easier than it used to be.
+With more and more pet friendly holiday cottages, campsites and even hotels, a UK-staycation is a great option if you don’t want to wave goodbye to your furry family member.
+If you’re looking to venture further afield, the Pet Passport scheme makes holidaying overseas a viable option.

 What’s a pet passport?

-Dogs, cats and ferrets can now get their own passport to travel within the EU, and to a surprisingly large number of other countries – from Antigua to the US Virgin Islands!
-You can find the full list here.
-But before you book flights or ferries, think about your pet’s temperament and physical fitness – how will they find the destination temperature and lifestyle?
-And will they be OK on the journey?
+Dogs, cats, and ferrets can now get their own passport to travel within the EU, and to a surprisingly large number of other countries – find the full list here.
+Before you book flights or ferries, think about your pet’s temperament and physical fitness – how will they find the destination temperature and lifestyle?
+And how will they handle the journey?

 How will you get there?

-If you’re planning on travelling within the UK, transport’s easy – jump in the car, or book your seats on the train.
-There’s ideas, tips and advice for a great trip in our blog Travelling with dogs - our top tips for happy journeys.
-But what if you’re planning something more exotic…?
+If you’re planning on travelling within the UK, transport is straightforward – jump in the car or book your seats on the train – more details below.
+Follow this link for ideas, tips, and advice for a great trip in our blog: Travelling with dogs - our top tips for happy journeys.

 Is it possible to travel with a dog on public transport?